rails/rails/guides/source/5_1_release_notes.md

 vanilla JavaScript.
 This code now ships inside of Action View as `rails-ujs`.

-You can still use the jQuery version if needed, but it is no longer required by default.
+You can still use jQuery if needed, but it is no longer required by default.

 ### System tests

 [Pull Request](https://github.com/rails/rails/pull/26703)

 Rails 5.1 has baked-in support for writing Capybara tests, in the form of System tests.
-You need no longer worry about configuring Capybara and database cleaning strategies for such tests.
+You no longer need to worry about configuring Capybara and database cleaning strategies for such tests.
 Rails 5.1 provides a wrapper for running tests in Chrome with additional features such as failure screenshots.